ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/template_variable.rst

 **Control Panel Location:** :menuselection:`Developer Tools --> Template Variables`

-Custom, user-defined global variables can be created for use in any Template.
+Custom, user-defined template variables can be created for use in any Template.

-User-defined global variables can hold any **static** information.
+Template variables can hold any **static** information.
 These variables can be useful for things like site header, footers, copyright notices, etc. Since these variables can go in any template it makes the information very portable and simple to update.